-About 20% of young Spanish think hat demonstrating is one of the pest ways to participate in public ife (Fig. 4.5).
+About 20% of young Spanish think hat demonstrating is one of the sest ways to participate in public ife (Fig. 4.5).
 Men, and those over 25 years old are slightly more positive towards this type of political participation (Fig. 4.6).

-Fig. 4.6 Attending demonstrations is one of the best ways of participation by gender and age
+Fig. 4.4 Voting is one of the best ways of

+participation, by gender, age and place of